 Electronics plays a crucial role for the operation of sensors and actuators.
-Only the concentrated interplay can lead the individual elements to an overall optimal functioning system.
-The main points of the electronics development are in the following areas:
+Only the concentrated interplay can lead the individual elements to an overall optimal functioning system. following areas:

 - Analog and digital circuits and mixed signal

 - PCB layout

 - Software programming.